-How is the Convention on Cluster Munitions related the negotiations for a protocol on cluster munitions within the Convention of Conventional Weapons?
+How is the Convention on Cluster Munitions related to the negotiations for a protocol on cluster munitions within the Convention of Conventional Weapons?

 At a December 1999 Convention on Conventional Weapons (CCW) meeting, Human Rights Watch first called for a global moratorium on the use of all cluster munitions.
 From 2000–2003, CCW States Parties initially discussed and then negotiated on the issue of explosive remnants of war (ERW).